conduktor/conduktor-docs/src/pages/changelog/Console-1.23.0.md

 #### Topic Catalog

 We've introduced the Topic Catalog, to help teams discover Kafka Topics within your organization.
-Quickly get visbility on ownership and business metadata on your choice for topics.
+Quickly get visibility on ownership and business metadata on your choice for topics.

 Add topics to applications to see them appear within the catalog across all your clusters, searchable by name and labels.